Percy tårar

-Percy tårar (Percy Tears) was a Swedish 6-part television show broadcast by Sveriges Television in 1996.
+Percy tårar (Percy’s Tears) is a Swedish 6-part television show broadcast by Sveriges Television in 1996.
 It was Killinggänget's follow-up to Nilecity 105,6.
 It was directed by Walter Söderlund and produced by Magdalena Jangard.

-The loose plot of the series revolves around a number of mostly unrelated storylines which are told in segments in each episode.
+The series revolves around a number of mostly unrelated storylines which are told in segments in each episode.
 These segments are flanked by various stand-alone sketches that sometimes elaborate on minor characters.

 Plot

 The primary storyline concerns Percy Nilegård (Johan Rheborg), who has gone into psychotherapy, where he meets Dr J. Tull, which may not be his real name, and reveals how he took over another person's life to make money.
 Percy feels lonely and wants Dr. Tull to help him write his memoir.
 Their conversation then shifts to a series of flashbacks in which Percy relates the story of how he exploited the new boss of an old family-run brewery.